LearnWeb3DAO/Celo-Track/NFT-Marketplace-Part-1.md

    await NFTMarketplace.waitForDeployment()

-  // Log the address of the new contract console.log("NFT Marketplace deployed to:", nNFTMarketplace.target);
+  // Log the address of the new contract console.log("NFT Marketplace deployed to:", NFTMarketplace.target);
 }

 main().catch((error) => {